Developing Your Own Thinking and Mindset Versus Your Parents (2024)

 As children, our parents and those who care for us play a very significant role in our development in that they assist in shaping our opinions and even how we reason.
 Values so subtly conveyed that we can hardly be aware of them influence how we perceive reality and behave.

 Such a person is likely to listen to their inner voice and be guided by it, meeting the needs of the soul, if one has to be one’s person.
+In the below, there are some factors that are effective in developing your own thinking and mindset versus parents.

 A noteworthy issue is the process of identity formation and the process of separation from the parents, which can be a significant challenge for teenagers and young adults.
 One of the key aspects of this is the process of finding your way of thinking and your attitude that can be different from that of your parents.
 While the belief system that was shaped by your parents during your childhood years is a part of you that is quite unshakable.